hjkcai/typesafe-joi/README.md

 You'd better let TypeScript know everything.
 So do *not* use a single array as the only argument on methods like `.allow`, `.disallow`, etc.

+### `presence` *must* be `optional`

+TypeScript has no way to know your `presence` setting statically.
+I have to choose one of the three values of `presence` to implement.
+That is why the examples above have `undefined` type with them if `.required` is not called.

+The implementation of the `presence` is really tricky, especially the implementation of optional object key.
+So far the type parameter of `ObjectSchema` will be very messy.
+See `SchemaMapValue` if you are interested in the reason.

 ## Help me improve

 Sorry but I do not have enough time to write a unit test for it.
 Please feel free to open an issue when you find bugs or suggestions.
 I am glad to help!